 03 of 10

-Arborvitae "Green Giant" was introduced by the U.S. National Arboretum.
-You can grow it in almost any soil conditions, from sand to clay.
+Arborvitae Green Giant (Thuja "Green Giant") was introduced by the U.S. National Arboretum.
+You can grow it in almost any soil conditions from sand to clay.
 It forms a pyramid shape and requires no pruning.
 It is pest resistant and even deer resistant.
-For a quick hedge or windbreak, plant them 5 to 6 feet apart.
-For a more gradual hedge, plant them 10 to 12 feet apart.
-They are suitable for USDA Zones 2 through 10 and like full sun.
+For a quick hedge or windbreak, plant these plants 5 to 6 feet apart.
+For a more gradual hedge, plant 10 to 12 feet apart.
+It is suitable for USDA zones 2 through 10 and grows best in full sun.
 These fast-growers can reach a height of 60 feet and a spread of 20 feet.

 04 of 10

-Popular for their glossy green leaves, and bright red berries, hollies look best if kept trimmed and full.
-Only the females set berries, but you’ll need a male to cross-pollinate.
-There are some new varieties that don’t require two sexes.
-Hollies prefer an acidic soil and the addition of peat or garden sulfur may be necessary.
-The American holly is more widely adaptable than the English.
+Popular for its glossy green leaves, and bright red berries, hollies (Ilex) look best if kept trimmed and full.
+Only the females set berries, but you will need a male to cross-pollinate.
+There are some new varieties that do not require two sexes.
+Hollies prefer acidic soil and the addition of peat or garden sulfur may be necessary.
+The American holly is more widely adaptable than English holly.
 It is a medium grower, reaching a height of 6 to 10 feet and a spread of 5 to 8 feet.
 Plant hollies 2 to 4 feet apart.
-It is suitable for USDA Zones 5 through 9 and prefers full sun to partial shade.Continue to 5 of 10 below.
+It is suitable for USDA zones 5 through 9 and prefers full sun to partial shade.Continue to 5 of 10 below.

 05 of 10

-Firethorn can be a bit unruly, but it still looks striking in the landscape.
+Firethorn (Pyacantha coccinea) be a bit unruly, but it still looks striking in the landscape.
 It is an evergreen with white flowers in spring and orange-red berries from summer into winter and is popular for Christmas decorations.
 This drought-tolerant plant likes full sun to partial shade.
 Plant firethorns 3 to 4 feet apart.
-They are fast growers and can reach a height of 8 to 12 feet and a spread of 3 to 5 feet.
+It is a fast grower and can reach a height of 8 to 12 feet and a spread of 3 to 5 feet.
 Prune if necessary, after flowering.
-They are suitable for USDA Zones 5 or 6 through 9.
+It is suitable for USDA zones 5 or 6 through 9.

 06 of 10